United Nations High Commissioner for Refugees (UNHCR*)* **

 Duties and Responsibilities

-• Interview refugees, undertake necessary action / assessments to finalise the resettlement assessment, and complete RRFs for cases deemed by the office to meet the resettlement criteria, if required;
+• Interview refugees, undertake necessary action / assessments to finalize the resettlement assessment, including, refugee status determinations and complete RRFs for cases deemed by the office to meet the resettlement criteria;

-• Liaise with other functional units with UNHCR and partner agencies to ensure necessary action is taken / assessments made to finalise documentation on resettlement submissions;
+• Liaise with other functional units with UNHCR and partner agencies to ensure necessary action is taken / assessments made to finalize documentation on resettlement submissions;

 Monitoring and Progress Controls